-What do the old boots pictured above have to do with building?
+What do the old boots have to do with building?
 Please bear with me.
-I bought the boots pictured above 20 years ago.
+I bought the boots pictured at right 20 years ago.
 At the time, they seemed very expensive–say $200.
 My Dad and I were on a fly fishing trip, and I needed a new pair of hiking boots.
 I didn’t have a lot of money, (and still don’t) but I chose to buy the Italian-made boots versus a less expensive option.
 Over the ensuing 20 years, I replaced the laces, and hiked a lot of miles.
 Let’s calculate my cost per year as $10 ($200 / 20 years).

 Now suppose I’d bought the cheapest pair for $75, and suppose they lasted 5 years before wearing out.
 My cost per year would be $15 ($75 / 5 years).